bdyontar/NoSeMaze/Documentation/Guides/userGuide.md

 ##### Update List

+Menu to save the updated list.
+The list that has been made in animal list should alway be saved first before populating the animal list with schedule.

 ##### Animal List [1] {#aniw-animal-list}

+The animal list in the experiment. 'default' animal must alway be available and populated with a schedule which the animal should follow to in case that the RFID from the animal could not be read properly.

 ##### Add and Remove Button [2]

+Add button and remove button to add a row in the animal list or to remove selected rows in the animal list.

 ##### Schedule Table [3]

+The table which shows the schedule assigned to an animal.
+The assigned schedules will be shown in the table if the animal in the animal list is selected.

 ##### Trial Parameter Table [4]

+The table which shows the trials planned in the selected schedule.
+If a schedule in schedule table is selected, this table shows the trials planned in the schedule.

 #### Analysis Window {#nsc-analysis-window}